czeildi/blog/explore_group_in_ggplot2.md

 ![](explore_group_in_ggplot2_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-We may want to join the points with lines.
+We may want to join the points with segments.
 By default, the line geom inherits the color argument from the call to `ggplot`.
 The group aesthetic is a combination of all discrete mappings, in this case the default group for the line geom will be the same as for the colors.

 ```r